FreeRADIUS/freeradius-server/raddb/README.md

 Attributes of type `octets` are now passed directly to Perl as binary data, instead of as hex strings.

-### rlm_radius

-The `radius` module has taken over much of the functionality of `proxy.conf`.
-See `raddb/mods-available/radius` for documentation and configuration examples.

-The `radius` module connects to one home server, just like the `home_server` configuration in v3.
-Some of the configuration items are similar, but many are different.

-The module can send multiple packet types to one home server. e.g. Access-Request and Accounting-Request.

-This module also replaces the old 'coa' and 'originate-coa' configuration.
-See also `fork` for creating child requests which are different from the parent requests.

-Unlike v3, the module can do asynchronous proxying.
-That is, proxying where the server controls the retransmission behavior.
-In v3, the server retransmitted proxied packets only when it received a retransmission from the NAS.
-That behavior is good, but there are times where retransmitting at the proxy is better.

 ### rlm_rest